UTexas

 1. An engineering student may not register for more than 17 semester hours of coursework without an approved application to do so.
 Application is made online at https://students.engr.utexas.edu/policies-forms

-2. No student may register for more than 21 semester hours of coursework during any long-session semester.
+2. No student may register for more than 21 semester hours of coursework during any fall or spring semester.

 Repetition of a Course

 An undergraduate in the Cockrell School may not enroll in any lower division courses in engineering, geology or natural sciences required by the engineering degree plan more than twice.
-A symbol of Q or W counts as an enrollment unless it is recognized as nonacademic by the dean’s office.
-Undergraduates will receive a secure academic note (SAN) with permission to enroll in a course for a third attempt if the student has a symbol Q or W in earlier attempts that is recognized as nonacademic by the dean’s office.
+A symbol of Q or W counts as an enrollment unless it is recognized as nonacademic by Engineering Student Services.
+This policy is designed to maximize student success and minimize time to graduation.
+Students are encouraged to speak with their engineering academic advisor before making decisions regarding Q drops or withdrawals.

-To request permission to enroll in a course for a third or more attempt a student must submit a written appeal at https://students.engr.utexas.edu/policies-forms.
-A student may receive departmental advisor approval to enroll in a course a third or more times only if the student has a substantiated nonacademic reason for not successfully completing the course in earlier attempts.
-Documentation may be required by the departmental advisor to support the substantiated nonacademic reason.
-If the student is denied approval to enroll in a required course, he or she will be placed in the undeclared major code and must consider other eligible degree options.
+To request permission to enroll in a course for a third and final attempt a student must submit a written appeal at https://students.engr.utexas.edu/policies-forms.
+A student may receive departmental advisor and Engineering Student Services advising approval to enroll in a course a third and final attempt if the student has a substantiated nonacademic reason for not successfully completing the course in earlier attempts.
+Documentation may be required to support the substantiated nonacademic reason.
+A third and final attempt is firm, regardless of new or ongoing nonacademic circumstances that occur during the semester or term.
+If the student is denied approval to enroll in a required course, the student will be placed in the undeclared major code and must consider other eligible degree options.

 A student who is denied approval to repeat a course in residence at the University will also be denied approval to complete the course by transfer, extension, correspondence, distance education, or credit by examination and then count it toward the degree.